 Keep these items at the bottom of your bag because if you need them, you will be already settling for the evening.

 If the hike burns more of your morning breakfast than you thought, then you will need some sustenance to power you through to the end of the journey.
 There is no shame in eating as you walk, so put some travel bars in your backpack in case you get peckish.
 If you don’t eat enough, you may end up passing out, so don’t push your hunger to one side.

 Water is the most important thing you need to take with you.
 You should be drinking 3000 ml of water a day anyway, but on a hike in the sun, you may need more.
 So much will depend on the trail conditions.
 Pack as much water as you can reasonably carry, and remember to take breaks to let the body soak in the nutrients.

-Look for the best hydration bladder is a good way to carry water inside your pack.
+A hydration bladder is a good way to carry water inside your pack.
 Or look for a water bottle with a filter so you can always drink clean water.
-I also like to carry some water tablets to water purification tablets if need.
+I also like to carry some water tablets to water purification tablets if needed.

 A cold front can come from nowhere, so taking an extra jacket or a new pair of sockets is always a must.
 If you end up walking in a puddle, you need to make sure your feet get dry; otherwise, you will end up with blisters.
 Replacing wet clothes is an important safety tip.